ZhaoW923/Mycenaean-Balkans-Bronze-Project/README.md

 # Mycenaean-Balkans-Bronze-Project

-This repository contains the full digital product and scientific report for the MA Project submitted for the Digital Archaeology and Heritage (DAH) track of UvA.
+This repository contains the full digital product for the MA Project submitted for the Digital Archaeology and Heritage (DAH) track of UvA.

 ## Project Summary